AdaCore/spark2014/docs/lrm/source/packages.rst

    package body Outer.Public_Child is
       --  Outer.Hidden is visible here but the
       --  refinement of A2 is not so there are
-      --  no Refined_Global or Refined_Depends
+      --  no Refined_Global or Refined_Depends.
       procedure Init_A2_With (Val : in Integer) is begin
          Outer.Init_A2;